sedc-codecademy/sedc7-08-aspnetmvc/g2/Class 2/Homework.md

 5. Create views for each action method

-### Bonus: Create a View that will contain form using the HTML Helpers
+### Bonus: Create Partial View that will contain component using the HTML Helpers